Q-shick/fundamentals_of_data_science/README.md

 # Useful Links

-The following materials were used for lectures and carrying out the projects.
+The following materials were used for lectures and/or carrying out the projects.
 They are classified into *Theory* and *Syntax*, respectively, for better lookup.
 Theory covers theoretical parts such as statistics and machine learning while systax usually explains code snippets in Python or R.

 ### Theory